rleber/bun/doc/file_format/file_format.md

 Note that the Huffman encoding algorithm doesn't care how many bits are in a "character".
 Because most Honeywell files were encoding as 8-bit characters stored in 9-bit bytes, this mostly is irrelevant.
 However, some files may include 9-bit characters encoded in Huffman format.
-When this is the case (which seems mostly to be object files of some kind), this software converts those 9-bit characters to a hex encoding.
-For example, if a file included a character 0777 (equivalent to 0x1FF), then it will be decoded as "\\x{1FF}".
+When this is the case (which seems mostly to be object files of some kind), this software converts those 9-bit characters to an octal encoding.
+For example, if a file included a character 0777 (equivalent to 0x1FF), then it will be decoded as "\\o{777}".
 (There's just one backslash in the string.)

 Important note: I made several fits and starts trying to get this to work, but I finally succeeded.
 One